david-a-parry/codingToGenomic/README.md

     ./CodingToGenomic -g ENSG00000155657  -c 100

+Or other supported identifiers, such as RefSeq IDs:

+    ./CodingToGenomic -g NM_001256850.1 -c 100

 To specify a different species other than human use the -s option:

     ./CodingToGenomic -g TTN  -c 100 -s mouse